69 Daily Routine Vocabulary Words and Phrases in English

 Get ready.
 When you get ready, you do all of the things that you need to do to start your day.
 This can include different actions for different people, but now we’ll show you some common morning actions.

-Take a shower/bath.
+Take a shower / Take a bath.
 This means to clean your body.
-If you take a bath, it’s in a bathtub.
-Most people these days don’t take baths, but instead take showers.
-It’s also common to say “have a shower/bath,” especially in British English.
+If you take a bath, it’s in a bathtub .
+Most people these days don’t take baths , but instead take showers .
+It’s also common to say “have a shower” / “have a bath” , especially in British English.
 The verb for all these actions is to bathe.

 Put on makeup.
 Some people put on makeup in the morning.
 Makeup is different colored substances that people put on their faces to enhance or cover different parts of the face.

-Go to work/school.
-If you live far away, or have to drive or take public transportation, the process of going is also called commuting, and you can say “I have to commute to work.”
-Some people work from home, and they’re often called telecommuters.
+Go to work / Go to school.
+If you live far away, or have to drive or take public transportation, the process of going is also called commuting , and you can say “I have to commute to work.”
+Some people work from home, and they’re often called telecommuters or remote workers .
+Some people might also travel while working and are called digital nomads .

 Because noon is in the middle of work or school days, most people eat lunch around this time.